qianfeng2/cUps/README.md

 Since our algorithm processes each sequence independenly, splitting the big dataset into subsets is recommended.
 For each subset, you can run our algorithm with the help of HPC.

-Below I show steps how to split an example data with 1000 sequences and run the subsets simultaneously.
+Below I show steps for how to split a data with 1000 sequences (example_bigdata.fasta in [query_data](https://github.com/qianfeng2/cUps/tree/main/query_data) folder) and run the subsets simultaneously.

 ```
 cd query_data